 A classic rainy-day retreat!

-If you’re navigating the famous Ring Road and find yourself indoors, I’ve curated a list of the 👉 best restaurants along the route.
+If you’re on the Ring Road and ducking indoors, I’ve put together a list of the 👉 best restaurants along the route.

 Yes, they serve coffee too!